cerner/fhir.cerner.com/content/millennium/dstu2/conformance/structure-definition.md

 ## Retrieve by ID

-List an individual StructureDefinition by its ID:
+List an individual structure definition by its ID.

     GET /StructureDefinition/:id

-_Implementation Notes_
+_Notes_

 * Authentication is not required to access the StructureDefinition resource.
-* This resource can be retrieved by its defining URL or from the StructureDefinition resource located at the [service root URL](../../#service-root-url).
+* You can retrieve this resource by its defining URL or from the StructureDefinition resource located at the [service root URL](../../#service-root-url).
 For example, both of these URLs work:

     `https://fhir-ehr.cerner.com/dstu2/StructureDefinition/patient-friendly-display`